(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Over the years, we’ve made many day trips from Dauphin Island to experience areas beyond the island.
 While there are plenty of things to do on Dauphin Island to keep us busy, there is a lot to do nearby too.
 These are a few of our favorite adventures over the years.

-New Orleans is just 2.5 hours from Dauphin Island, so it makes a great day trip to the Big Easy.
+New Orleans is just 2.5 hours from Dauphin Island, making a great day trip to the Big Easy.
 Walk along the streets of the French Quarter and through Jackson Square.
-If you want to venture over to iconic Bourbon Street with the kids, I would recommend going during the daytime rather than after dark, when it’s a little more kid-friendly.
+If you want to venture over to iconic Bourbon Street with the kids, we recommend going during the daytime when it’s a little more kid-friendly.
 Make sure to stop for beignets (Cafe Du Monde is THE place to go) and at any one of the many restaurants serving up a bowl of gumbo.

 Visit a Gator Farm